Kimyounggun99/Safe-LLaVA/README.md

 bash Safe-LLaVA.sh
 ```

-To generate responses from all models, conduct follwing command:
+If you want to generate responses from all models, you can conduct follwing command:

 ```bash
 bash Generate_all.sh